Jackie98/120-work/Final/readme.md

 - I designed the subsequent flower stalks;
 - I designed the mountains and sun in the distance;
 - I designed the conceptual "petals" around all three flowers.
+It took me multiple tries to program the flower centers and petals so they were positioned in front of the stems as well.

 ## Issues
 ---
 In this project, I encountered multiple setbacks, first with coding the music.
 After getting help for this problem, I found I was not properly calling the p5js Library that would allow the music to play.
 After this was fixed, I needed further assistance with coding my backdrop that represented grass in the sketch, which took several tries (but after a lot of help and hard work, we got it!).
-Further, I was unable to programming mouse-click interactions into the garden like I had hoped, mostly because I was unfamiliar with how to work the mechanics into the code (also, I had been told it would be acceptable to leave out the interaction).
+I also experienced some issues with elements disappearing from the sketch when new ones were added, like missing flowers, etc. Further, I was unable to programming mouse-click interactions into the garden like I had hoped, mostly because I was unfamiliar with how to work the mechanics into the code (also, I had been told it would be acceptable to leave out the interaction).
 Even so, it would have been interesting to see how interaction would have changed the sketch, but overall I am satisfied with what I was able to produce.

 This piece in general was a challenge for me because I'm used to creating simpler, more abstract sketches; but the help I received was pivotal in showing me my strengths and weaknesses when working with code, and I feel more confident and excited to pursue coding-based art, now that I had become more comfortable with it and have seen what I can do with it.